Early Season Ice ClimbingOctober 20, 2016

 Alpine Expedition Prep Course Ouray, CO

 This course is designed to prepare participants for technical alpine climbing objectives.
-With trips to Alaska’s Moose’s Tooth and Peru’s Alpamayo in mind, we direct our curriculum to specifically prepare climbers for these kinds of significant expeditions.
+With trips to Alaska’s Moose’s Tooth and Peru’s Artesonraju in mind, we direct our curriculum to specifically prepare climbers for these kinds of significant expeditions.
 Our four day itinerary will cover many topics surrounding technical alpine ice & mixed climbing.
 Emphasis will be placed on the acquisition and refinement of skills, as well as, the proper selection and use of your personal climbing gear and clothing.
 We also include content about self – directed training and an extensive gear overview for alpine climbing expeditions.

 The course takes place in Ouray, Colorado in the magnificent San Juan Mountains.
 The instruction will focus on topics that apply to alpinism and expedition climbing.
 We understand it is critically important that you feel confident in your process of gaining the knowledge and skills to perform to your highest ability on your expedition.